antoskoro96-spec/Forest-Surface-Reconstruction-Pipeline/README.md

 **After:** The bounding-box estimate is replaced by a 2D Gauss-Newton least-squares circle fit.
 The fit estimates a circle center and radius from the selected lower trunk points.
 The resulting radius is used as the initial `TrunkRadius_` for the following skeleton centralization step.
 If too few trunk points are available, the original bounding-box estimate remains the fallback.

 **Why:** The initial trunk radius controls the neighborhood size used during main-branch point centralization.
 A more stable initial radius can improve the extracted skeleton by reducing under- or over-centralization.
-The fitted circle center is only used internally for estimating the radius; the skeleton later uses the radius value, not the fitted center.
 The final mesh radius is recalibrated separately in Patch 6.

 ---